 The Don’t List:

 - Jeans – These are not camp-friendly.
-The can be restrictive and if by chance they get wet… well nobody likes wet jeans.
+They can be restrictive and if by chance they get wet… well nobody likes wet jeans.

 - Bling Bling – Keep the jewelry in the box at home.
-Chances of you losing it are pretty high.
+The chances of you losing it are pretty high.